intesar/SampleDockerVolumePlugin/README.md

-# How to build Docker Plugin/Driver/Extention (New Plugin Architecture).
+# How to build a Docker Plugin (New Plugin Architecture).

 ## Sample Docker Volume Plugin/Driver written in Java.
 Implements sample local volume driver based on docker plugin architecture.